rippywow/BGEnemyFrames/README.md

 ### How to Install

-place BGEnemyFrames folder into your AddOns folder.
+place BGEnemyFrames (not BGEnemyFrames-master you monkey) folder into your AddOns folder.